-Select Knotty or STK (Select Tight Knot): Not in any grade book.
+Select Knotty Cedar (or STK - Select Tight Knot): Not in any grade book.
 It refers to boards that are chosen for their general good appearance with solid, tight knots that should not fall out.

-Rough Sawn: Milling process leaving the wood rough–typically the treatment most people identify with cedar.
+Rough Sawn Cedar: Milling process leaving the wood rough–typically the treatment most people identify with cedar.

-Smooth Sawn: Milling boards to a smooth appearance.
+Smooth Sawn Cedar: Milling boards to a smooth appearance.

-No Hole: generally refers to pickets where the picket—when graded—had no open knotholes, although with no gauranty the knots could fall out in the future, leaving a hole.
+No Hole Cedar: Generally refers to pickets where the picket—when graded—had no open knotholes, although with no gaurantee the knots could fall out in the future, leaving a hole.

-Green: Wood of any specie that has not been dried during the milling process.
+Green Cedar: Wood of any species that has not been dried during the milling process.

-Dried: Wood of any specie that has been allowed to give up the moisture in the cell structure.
+Dried Cedar: Wood of any species that has been allowed to give up the moisture in the cell structure.
 The processes include kiln dried, heat treated, air dried and partially air dried.

 Western Red Cedar: The most common and readily available.

 Alaskan Yellow Cedar: Actually a type of Cypress.

 Inland Red Cedar: A form of Western Red Cedar growing in different locations.
 Log quality and size are limited for consistency.